 This project examines emerging and re-emerging strategies of organization, contestation and resistance, and associated political thinking, from revolutionaries to reactionaries, across Europe in the wake of the restoration of European monarchies following the Napoleonic wars and the Congress of Vienna.

 The project is engaged in constructing a web-site using a network of contributors (like our previous 100 days project <100days.org.uk>) exploring restoration, resistance and rebellion in Europe between 1815 and c.1850.
 Contributors will identify events and associated objects and write short entries – potentially on particular days, or events, or incidents – and others might contribute background pieces and pieces reflecting on changing terms, practices, aspirations etc.

 The website has national timelines and key events and occasions, worked up with objects, pictures, manuscripts etc., to present the (re-)emergence of protest and contestation in the UK and the restored states of Europe.
 The majority of entries will be short (200-250 words) pieces on an object/image explaining its significance and identifying particular incidents.
 There are additional over-view entries that will be twice that length.
-We will be constructing the web-site and soliciting and editing entries from July 2018, with the aim of the website going live in the late Spring of 2019.
+We will be constructing the web-site and soliciting and editing entries from July 2018, with the aim of the website going live in the Summer of 2019.

 Entries will also explore instances of their inter-action and cross-fertilization for ideas and strategies.